 LIVING IN JAPAN ISN`T LIKE AN ANIME

 No, senpai isn’t always going to notice you and no, there are no real live Pokemon running around the city to catch.
 A lot of people come to Japan thinking their life is going to be just like the anime they've watched.
 I hate to burst your bubble but anime is just animation; it's not real life.
 I feel that some people get moody or bent out of shape because reality hits them.
 Living in Japan is still adult life.
 You have to pay pills, make doctors appointments, socialize to meet people.
 Because life isn’t what they've expected here, most end up going home with a bitter taste in their mouth and a negative image of Japan.
 You can have a love for anime but at the end of the day, know you have some responsibilities to uphold and take care of.

 Especially in the beginning, moving to Japan isn't going to be easy.
 Living here, at the start at least, is going to be exhausting.
 There are all sorts of things you have to do in order to live your adult life here.
 You have to open a bank account, learn to navigate your surroundings, buy furniture, learn essential words necessary for things like grocery shopping, set up your phone contract, and more.

 EXPECT THE UNEXPECTED

-Don`t come here just to find yourself complaining about every little thing that comes your way.
-Learn and grow as you experience life in another country.
+Don't come here just to find you're complaining about every little thing that comes your way.
+Learn and grow as you experience life in another country